 - Brother Allan Anderson '65 served as co-chair for the College's most recent capital campaign, the Challenge for Excellence with Brothers Dave Orr '57 and Mike Dill '71.

 - Mike Dill '71 created the Dill Fund which provides funds for students to explore off-campus opportunities outside of the normal academic year.

-- Four Phi Delts serve on the board of the National Association of Wabash Men.
+- Five Phi Delts serve on the board of the National Association of Wabash Men.

 - During the College's Campaign for Leadership, more than half of our alumni (more than 360) contributed to the building of our new house.

 - Our alumni do not hesitate to offer support and advice for their undergraduate brothers seeking careers or internships.

 NOTE: Want to know what being a Wabash Phi Delt means to those who've been in the house?
 Check out our Why I'm a Phi profiles here.
 You'll find testimonials from alumni and current brothers about how much they value their experiences in our house.